anfelo/chilimycoffee/html/guides/build-asteroids-in-c-with-raylib/player-movement.md

 In this function we check if the player ship has reach one of the limits in the x and y axis and we update the position based on that, to wrap to the oposite side of the screen.

+### Acceleration and Deceleration

+Now that the player ship moves freely through the screen we can add a more realistic movement giving the player some acceleration and deceleration when moving.